the-shaper/HNDV1-wbflw/to-do.md

+## UI
+- [ ] Organize assets in folders
+- [ ] Export nav arrows from figma to svg
+- [ ] Export active navguide arrows (orange or yellow) from figma to svg

 ##Portfolio
 -[x] Fix and re-wire existing code
--[x] Tabs: Change background according to tab and add subtle transition -[ ] Fix inverted colors and strike the perfect balance of contrast -[ ] Fix the Return to Showcase button (either invert it or make it transparent) -[ ] Add arrow nav flash/interaction in the releases section -[ ] Releases tab: (scrolltrigger?) make it so that the right-hand collumn is scrollable from anywhere on the screen -[ ] CMS Link Industry/Type/PartnerCode
+-[x] Tabs: Change background according to tab and add subtle transition -[x] Fix inverted colors and strike the perfect balance of contrast -[ ] Set the correct pointers for the links
+-[ ] Intro: add frame or correct typesetting for the text intro -[ ] Fix the Return to Showcase button; either invert it or make it transparent in color, and replace the arrow with a vector -[ ] Add arrow nav flash/interaction in the releases section -[ ] Releases tab: (scrolltrigger?) make it so that the right-hand collumn is scrollable from anywhere on the screen -[ ] CMS Link Industry/Type/PartnerCode